sparshjain265/scripts/README.md

 # scripts (for arch)

 This repo contains a template bash script and any personal scripts created for portability.
+They work on my primary `archlinux` setup but should work on any linux (or even unix) based system with minor tweeks.
+Unmaintained versions of the scripts that I used in my `ubuntu` setup prior to switching to arch can be found in [this](https://github.com/sparshjain265/scripts/tree/ubuntu) branch.

 Required symlinks and chmods are listed below.